bg-write/chatGPT-cheatsheet/README.md

 [Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing)'s five principles of "AI Weirdness":

-1. The dangers of AI is not that it's too smart ... it's that it's not smart enough.
+1. The dangers of AI is not that it's too smart but that it's not smart enough.
 2. AI has the approximate brainpower of a worm.
 3. AI doesn't really understand the problem you want it to solve.
 4. AI, however, will do _exactly_ what you tell it to do (or at least try its best).